Site icon Our Breathing Planet

 Indian Vulture Distribution, Habitat, and Ecology

-The Indian Vulture evolved as native to a moderately small portion of the globe.
+The Indian Vulture evolved as indigenous to a moderately small portion of the surface of the globe.
 For the moment, no evidence exists that it ever appeared anywhere outside of its present general zone of habitation.
-The precise reason for that lack of expansion remains undetermined.
+The precise reason for that lack of expansion still remains undetermined.

 Species Sharing Its Range